keithfma/uncertaintext/NextSteps.md

 * That we initialize the random number generators as expected (we can trust thier values)
 * I think jest will give a fake DOM, but did not play well with modules

-## Old notes
+## Clean up

-These questions should be resolved before I am done.

-* Consider how to write this up -- maybe even a "Try It Out" box?
 * Run prettier and/or eslint to get this shit ship shape
-* If I make it a module, can I also distribute it so that it can be easily imported?
 * Retry with a clean install of node deps, which are:
   * d3-random, d3-format, jest
 * Make the final package lockfile is _minimal_

+## Write up

+Consider how to write this up -- maybe even a "Try It Out" box?

 ## Scratch